CTU-IIG/thermobench/README.md

                              ambient@turbot read_temp'
   -E, --exec-wait            Wait for --exec processes to finish.
 Do not kill
                              them (useful for testing).
+  -f, --fan-cmd=CMD          Command to control the fan.
+The command is invoked
+                             as 'CMD <speed>', where <speed> is a number between 0 and 1.
+Zero means the fan is off, one means full speed.
+  -F, --fan-on[=SPEED]       Set the fan speed while running COMMAND.
+If SPEED
+                             is not given, it defaults to '1'.
-  -f, --fan-cmd=CMD          Command to turn the fan on (CMD 1) or off (CMD 0) -F, --fan-on               Switch the fan on while running COMMAND -l, --stdout               Log COMMAND's stdout to CSV -n, --name=NAME            Basename of the .csv file -o, --output_dir=DIR       Where to create output .csv file
+  -l, --stdout               Log COMMAND's stdout to CSV -n, --name=NAME            Basename of the .csv file -o, --output_dir=DIR       Where to create output .csv file